*Graduates/potential graduates may attend either ceremony based on the desired time or school.

 Graduates who have been inducted into the Omicron Theta chapter of the Phi Theta Kappa Honor Society and/or the Epsilon Chi chapter of the Chi Alpha Epsilon Honor Society will have a notation on their diplomas.
 See PTK website for PTK regalia items that may be worn during the commencement ceremony.

 For PTK information call 410-777-2218.

 For XAE information call 410-777-1258.

 Honors for summer and fall graduates reflect grade point averages at the time of summer or fall graduation.
-For spring degree candidates, the honors indicated in the program and announced during the ceremony reflect grade point averages as of April 1, 2019.
-Actual graduation honors will be designated on diplomas and transcripts after the records office reviews final spring grades.
+For spring degree candidates, the honors indicated in the program and announced during the ceremony reflect grade point averages as of April 1.
+Final graduation honors will be designated on diplomas and transcripts after the records office reviews final spring grades.

 If you have questions regarding the commencement, call 410-777-2243.

 Graduates must report to the The HALL at Live!® one hour before the start time of your reserved ceremony for instructions on lineup.
 Allow adequate time to arrive and park.
 Do not be late.
 There is no rehearsal for commencement, so it is important to arrive before the ceremony begins.
 Signage will direct you to the appropriate area.